Chris-Cantwell/CrimsonCampaignCS50/DESIGN.md

 I also intentionally tried to work outside the CS50 IDE, learning the ins and outs of Atom and Heroku in the process.
 I'm glad I did this and feel like I got a lot out of it, but it also did slow me down greatly.

+**Unable to use submit50 from atom due to this issue https://github.com/cs50/submit50/issues/173 but will upload whole folder to CS50 IDE and then submit**

 *I will admit that I struggled with time far more than I expected to, not sure what part of that is over-ambition and which part comes to my own ability and